-- 1 Choose Image > Smart carver. - 2 In the Object removal area, click the Remove button 12, and specify the brush size in the Nib size box. - 3 In the preview window, paint over the image areas that you want to remove.
+- 1 Choose Image > Smart carver. - 3 In the preview window, paint over the image areas that you want to remove.
 A red overlay appears over the selected areas. - 4 Click the Auto-contract horizontally or the Auto-contract vertically button to scale the image and simultaneously remove the area covered by the red overlay. - 5 Click the Background fusion button to smooth over the region where the area was cut out and the remaining parts merged.